Eldor Urazbayev

 Eldor Magomatovich Urazbayev (Эльдор Магоматович Уразбаев; 11 October 1940 – 21 February 2012) was a Soviet, Kazakhstani, and Russian film director, screenwriter and film producer.
 He was honored with the title, Honored Worker of Culture of the Russian Federation in 1998.

-Biography
+Early life and education

 Urazbayev born 11 October 1940, Tashkent, Uzbek SSR.
 He graduated from the Physics and Mathematics MSU 1963 High Courses for Scriptwriters and Film Directors in Moscow, the studio Alov and Naumov in 1972.

+Career

 Worked as an assistant director in the Shaken Aymanov at the studio Kazakhfilm.
 After the tragic death Aymanova withdrew continuation of the acclaimed film Shaken End of Ataman, Trans-Siberian Express by script of Adabashyan, Mikhalkov and Konchalovsky.
 For a successful movie everybody got the Kazakh SSR State Prize in 1978.

 In 1982 he entered into a second marriage to actress Natalya Arinbasarova, which was shot in Trans-Siberian Express.

 Since 1982 as well the head of the First Creative Association Gorky Film Studio, the 1987 a art director of creative association TVK (TeleVideoKino) of the same studio.
 Since 1995 a board member of Gorky Film Studio.